In the News

 The Margaritaville mogul toasts the Gulf Coast bars he loves the most

-Published in Garden & Gun Magazine
+by ELIZABETH HUTCHINSON, Published in Garden & Gun Magazine

 “The Island Hotel is a throwback,” Buffett says.
 “It’s a small old hotel—the kind of place where they couldn’t really care less whether you come, as opposed to those overmarketed tourism spots.”
 Once you find your way to the forties-era inn in Cedar Key, though, you’ll get the full friends-and-family treatment.
 Inside the hotel’s snug cypress-and-cedar-paneled Neptune Lounge—a mural of the Roman god hangs behind the bar—the beer is cheap, the sunbaked regulars are friendly, and there’s Old Florida charm to spare.